kikeda1102/arxiv-checker/README.md

 # arxiv-checker
-automatically check recent papers of interest from arXiv.
+This is a system which automatically check recent papers of interest from arXiv.

+The preferred keywords are set in main.py.

-results can be seen in log.csv.
+The results can be seen in log.csv.

-using arxiv.arxiv (api wrapper in python) and GitHub Actions
+This system is using arxiv.arxiv (api wrapper in python) and GitHub Actions.

 * main.py